vigetlabs/microcosm/docs/api/presenter.md

 Presenters also make it easy for components deep within a component tree to communicate without passing a long chain of props.
-The `withSend` and `<Form />` may be used to broadcast messages called "actions" to parent Presenter components, or straight to a Microcosm repo itself if no Presenter intercepts the message.
+The `withSend` and `<Form />` may be used to broadcast actions parent Presenter components, or straight to a Microcosm repo itself if no Presenter intercepts the message.

 We'll cover both of these features within this document